Skip to Content

 Sri lankan bitter gourd salad(karawila sambol).

-• When buying bitter gourd, make sure you buy the vegetable that is green in colour, the colour that you might refer to as “not mature or ripe enough to cook”.
+• When buying bitter gourd, make sure you buy a vegetable that is green in colour, the colour that you might refer to as “not mature or ripe enough to cook”.

 • Avoid bitter gourd that has any yellow or orange tinge.
 It should be firm to the touch and not have any blemishes.

-• Storage life can be extended to almost a week if you refrigerate but I would recommend preparing the bitter gourd within 3 days.
+• Storage life can be extended to almost a week if you refrigerate, but I would recommend preparing it within 3 days.

-• Follow the recipe instruction given below and make sure to soak the sliced bitter gourd as per the given timing.
+• Follow the recipe instructions below and soak the sliced bitter gourd as per the given timing.

 • This way, you’ll end up getting semi-circles once it is sliced.
-I have opted for the latter for the dish to look more presentable.
+I opted for the latter because the dish looks more presentable.

-• Salt and lime juice are the two best basic ingredients that make this bitter gourd salad really tasty, use them wisely and even the kids would give the bitter gourd salad a try.
+• Salt and lime juice are the two best basic ingredients that make this bitter gourd salad tasty.
+Use them wisely, and even the kids will give the bitter gourd salad a try.

-• Frying the bitter gourd slices in the correct oil temperature and not over-frying it on high heat until they turn really dark in colour is a key step in this recipe so please pay attention to the frying process.
+• Frying the bitter gourd slices in the correct oil temperature and not over-frying them on high heat until they turn dark in colour is a key step in this recipe, so please pay attention to the frying process.

 bitter gourd fried salad.

-Large bowl or plate to mix in the ingredients.
+A large bowl or plate to mix the ingredients.

-Storage- avoid storing fried bitter gourd(karawila), it’s best consumed on the same day.
+Avoid storing fried bitter gourd(karawila); it’s best consumed on the same day.

 The ingredients mentioned below use standard measuring cups and spoons.

-1-2 Green chilli sliced fine into thin rings
+• Green chilli sliced fine into thin rings.

 Assemble all the ingredients needed to make the fried karawila sambol.

-Slice the bitter gourds (250g -300g) into circles of about 5cm in thickness.
+Slice the bitter gourds into circles of about 5cm in thickness.

 Gently insert your thumb through the centre of the rings to remove the seeds.